neelaryan/c-assignments2/README.md

 (5).
 Convert a decimal number to its equivalent binary, Octal and Hexadecimal and vice-versa.

 (8).
 Write a program, which will ask to enter two set of integers.
-Then perform the following set operations
+Then perform the following set operations<br>
    a.
-Intersection.
+Intersection.<br>
    b.
-Union.
+Union.<br>
    c.
 Minus.

 (11).
 Write a program to evaluate the range of data types in C language.
 Example: For Character the range is –127 to +128.